Rutherglen: Etymology

+The name of Rutherglen, as well as its Scots name Ruglen, is perhaps from Scottish Gaelic An Ruadh-Ghleann 'the red valley'; however, the derivation may also be Welsh or Cumbric, meaning "the valley of Rydderch" – Rydderch (pronounced 'rutherch' – 'ruther' as in 'brother' and 'ch' as in 'loch') being one of the most famous rulers associated with the Alt Clut kingdom of the early middle ages which centred on Dumbarton – but could be even older and refer to Reuther, one of the legendary kings of Scotland in the pre-Roman era.

 History

 Rutherglen received the status of Royal Burgh in 1126 by Royal Charter from King David I of Scotland, who reigned from 1124 to 1153.
 It gradually diminished in importance as neighbouring Glasgow grew in power and size.
+The masons who built Glasgow Cathedral are thought to have lodged in Rutherglen.

 In the 14th century Walter Stewart, father of King Robert II, was granted Farme Castle.
 This was located close to Farme Cross in the north of Rutherglen, and stood until the 1960s.

+Rutherglen Castle, located to the north of the town's Main Street today, was occupied by an English garrison during the struggle between John Balliol and Robert Bruce for the Scottish crown.
+It was besieged by Robert the Bruce in 1309 and eventually came into Scottish possession in 1313.
+It was destroyed by Regent Murray after the Battle of Langside with the stones used for other buildings, and no trace remaining.

 Rutherglen was a centre of heavy industry, having a long coal mining tradition which died out by 1950.
+In the 18th century, barges carried coal from Rutherglen to Greenock almost every day.
 A small shipyard, T.B.
 Seath & Co., was in operation on the Clyde at the northern edge of the town for several decades.
 The Clydebridge Steelworks, situated between Rutherglen and Cambuslang, began operating in the 1880s and employed thousands by the mid-20th century, but the workforce dwindled to a few dozen by the 20th century and now only refines steel produced elsewhere.
 J & J White Chemicals (later ACC Chrome & Chemicals) in Shawfield, which was in existence from 1820 to 1967, produced more than 70 per cent of the UK's chromate products including chromic acid, chromic oxide pigment, sodium and potassium chromate and dichromate.
 Today there is a significant legacy of soluble chromium (VI) waste in the area.